Ealing Abbey: Sex abuse scandal

 The conduct of the Ealing monastic community, as trustee of the St. Benedict's Trust, was examined by the Charity Commission, which found it had failed to take adequate measures to protect beneficiaries of the charity from Pearce.

 In March 2011, Dom Laurence Soper, a former Abbot of Ealing Abbey, was arrested on child abuse charges relating to the period when he was a teacher at, and the bursar of, St Benedict's School.
 In 2016, he was arrested in Kosovo and extradited to the UK to face trial.
 In December 2017, following a 10-week trial, Soper was found guilty on 19 counts of child sexual abuse including buggery, indecency with a child and indecent assault.
 He was sentenced to 18 years imprisonment.

 Following these incidents and other alleged offences, Abbot Shiperlee commissioned a report from Lord Carlile of Berriew with a view to making recommendations on the School's governance.
 As a result of the changes made the Independent Schools Inspectorate said in its 2013 inspection report that the pastoral care at St Benedict's was excellent.

-In 2018-2019, the Independent Inquiry into Child Sexual Abuse (IICSA) was investigating institutional failures to protect children from sexual abuse in the Roman Catholic Church in England and Wales, including complaints about Catholic schools and specifically investigations at Ealing Abbey and St Benedict’s school.
-The Pope’s representative in Britain, archbishop Edward Adams, refused to co-operate with the enquiry.
+In 2018-2019, the Independent Inquiry into Child Sexual Abuse (IICSA) was investigating institutional failures to protect children from sexual abuse in the Catholic Church in England and Wales, including complaints about Catholic schools and specifically investigations at Ealing Abbey and St Benedict's school.
+The Pope's representative in Britain, archbishop Edward Adams, refused to co-operate with the enquiry.

 In February 2019, Martin Shipperlee, abbot of Ealing Abbey, resigned over a failure to investigate child sexual abuse allegations.